Menu

 The forest sections are incredible.
 Think thick oak and deodar trees that smell like Christmas, and

+when the rhododendrons bloom?
 It’s like someone took a paintbrush to the whole mountainside.

 Pink and red everywhere.